yast/yast-installation/doc/control-file.md

     <self_update_url>http://updates.opensuse.org/$arch/leap-42.1-installer-update</self_update_url>
 ```

-This is the fallback which is used when the self-update repository is not
+This is the fallback which is used if the self-update repository is not
-specified on the boot command line or when there registration module is not available.
+specified on the boot command line or if the registration module is not available.

 See more details in the [self-update documentation](./SELF_UPDATE.md).